Sonnerz/The-Cookbook/README.md

 There have been database username and passwords pushed to GitHub as a consequence of these early decisions, but this situation has been rectified since the use of Heroku environmental variables.

 The statistical analysis of the project was done with Matplotlib and Pandas.
 There is a link on the main navigation to the site stats.
 I chose to put it there rather than bury a link in the README.

+There is one outstanding issue - the Allergen search works periodically.
+If you search for a different allergen it may 'reset' search and work.
+If you visit another page and revisit the search page the allergen search works again.
+Further details about this issue can be found in the [Testing documentation](Testing.md)

 <a id="strategy"></a>